thomnico/kitt-ai-monorepo/packages/voice/docs/sherpa-onnx-integration.md

-# Kyutai Moshi Integration in KITT Framework Voice Engine
+# sherpa-onnx Integration in KITT Framework Voice Engine

 ## Overview

-The KITT Framework Voice Engine integrates the Kyutai Moshi model for voice interaction capabilities on Android and macOS platforms.
-This document outlines the setup, performance considerations, and licensing compliance for using Kyutai Moshi within our framework.
+The KITT Framework Voice Engine integrates the sherpa-onnx model for voice interaction capabilities on Android and macOS platforms.
+This document outlines the setup, performance considerations, and licensing compliance for using sherpa-onnx within our framework.

 ## Performance Requirements